Residency Curriculim

-Our three-year Emergency Medicine training program is built around thirteen 4-week rotations annually.
+Our three-year Emergency Medicine residency is built around thirteen 4-week rotations each year.

 - Trauma